saulpierotti/markdown_notebook/DRD.md

 	* I can get the mean signal, SD, median, median absolute deviation (MAD)
 	* $MAD = Median(|x_i - \tilde{x}|)$, where $\tilde{x} = Median(x)$
 	* The MAD is the median of the absolute deviations from the median of the dataset!
+* Image scanning is crucial for data quality
+	* Low laser intensity for redcing photobleach
+	* The photomultiplier shuold be set so to balance the Cy3 abd Cy5 channels
+* Segmentation is the process of identifying clusters in the image
+	* It is done with algoriths and manual inspection
+	* There is also an experimental approach that uses DAPI to color the clusters
+* Spot intensities for Cy3 and Cy5 can be use for estimating the overall expression ratio
 * The row data intensity is typically transformed in log_2 scale
 	* In this way a signal of 1 means a 2-fold upregulation
 	* Raw data tend to be highly skewed towards 0, while log data are more normally distributed